Fine Motor How To

-Are you worried that your toddler or preschooler is going to be able to write “on time”?
-Well, you’re probably worrying about nothing!
+Are you worried that your toddler or preschooler isn’t developing the fine motor skills to be able to write “on time”?
+Well, the good news is that you’re probably worrying about nothing!
 If you’re providing lots of play opportunities, reading daily, and limiting screen time, your kiddo is most likely right on track.

 These pegs by Lauri are a great option for the Push feature.
 Plus, they have a lovely smooth feel that’s appealing to kids.

 Provide scoops of varying sizes with varying lengths and widths of handles.
-Containers with wide or narrow openings force the fingers to maneuver in different ways.
+And, containers with wide or narrow openings force the fingers to maneuver in different ways.
 Provide funnels and bottles with different sized openings as well.
-If you haven’t seen them yet, here’s a link to my play dough recipe, and this blog post on sensory tables might be helpful as well!
+And if you haven’t seen them yet, here’s a link to my play dough recipe, and this blog post on sensory tables might be helpful as well!